Robert Muir Graves: Early life and education

-Robert Muir Graves was born on September 24, 1930 in Trenton, Michigan, United States.
+Graves was born on September 24, 1930, in Trenton, Michigan, United States.
 He was the son of Orin Nelson Graves (1901–1980) and Margaret J. Muir (1902–1987).
-He had two siblings, a brother and a sister.
+He had one sibling, a brother.
 Graves studied at Michigan State University and graduated from University of California, Berkeley with a degree in landscape architecture.
 Serving in the United States Navy during the Korean War, and 22 years in the Naval Reserves, he achieved the rank of Commander.

 In 1952, while living in Berkeley, California, he married Maryalice "Mimi" Rowland (born 1933).
 Graves was a multi-faceted man whose interests included flying (both for business and pleasure), music, and a wide range of sports, including golf, skiing and horseback riding.

 Architecture

 Graves began his career in 1955 as a landscape architect before transitioning into golf course architecture.
-His first project as a golf course architect was redesign of the Carmel Valley Country Club in Carmel-by-the-Sea, California and Big Canyon Country Club in Newport Beach, California.
+His first project as a golf course architect was redesign of the Carmel Valley Country Club in Carmel-by-the-Sea, California, and Big Canyon Country Club in Newport Beach, California.
 He designed over 75 golf courses around the world, but his best-known work is located in the western United States.
 In 1972, he designed the Big Meadow course at Black Butte Ranch in Oregon.

 His Sea Ranch Golf Links was opened in the early 1970s and recognized as a "natural" and "minimalist" golf course architecture piece.
 Graves also designed Port Ludlow Golf Course and Canterwood Country Club in Washington state.
 One of his masterpieces, completed in 1978, was the Championship 18 Course at Buffalo Hill Golf Club in Kalispell, Montana.
 Graves became the President of the American Society of Golf Course Architects in 1974 and served until 1975.

 In 2002, Graves and his good friend Geoffrey Cornish published a book called Classic Golf Hole Design: Using the Greatest Holes as Inspiration for Modern Courses.